kalenjordan/kalenjordan.github.io/_posts/2018-12-19-what-makes-podcasts-interesting.md

 ---
-title: What Makes Podcasts Interesting 4
+title: What Makes Podcasts Interesting 5
 date: 2018-06-30 00:00:00
 featured_image: '/images/demo/demo-square.jpg'
-excerpt: 2This page is a demo that shows everything you can do inside portfolio and blog posts.
-We've included everything you need to create engaging posts about your work, and show off your case studies in a beautiful way.
 ---

 One of the things that I think is most interesting to me about podcasts is that many podcast hosts are not professional podcasters — they do something else and happen to do a podcast as well.